sweirich/lambda-n-ways/README.md

            impl_aeq :: a -> a -> Bool
          }

-Given some type for the implementation 'a', we need to be able to convert to and from that type to a "fully named" representation of lambda-terms.
+Given some type for the implementation `a`, we need to be able to convert to and from that type to a "fully named" representation of lambda-terms.
 (Where the names are just represented by integers).